-This is the most common method used.
+This is the most common cold brewing method.
 It is a very simple, forgiving method and can produce a delicious full bodied brew, perfect over ice.
-This method involves immersing the coffee grinds in cold water for an extended period of time to extract all the flavours and oils.
-If you store the mixture in the fridge, the coffee will require more time to produce a strong flavour compared to storing it on the kitchen counter.
+This method involves immersing coarsely ground coffee in water for an extended period of time, to extract all the flavors and oils.
+If you store the mixture in the fridge when brewing, the coffee will require more time to produce a strong flavor, compared to storing it on the kitchen counter.

-The drip cold brew method is a bit more hands on but also more convenient in that you can have a cup of coffee in 3-5 hours as opposed to 12-24 hours!
+The slow drip cold brew method is a bit more hands on, but also more convenient in that you can have a cup of coffee in 3-5 hours as opposed to 12-24 hours!
 In this method ice cold water is dripped through a bed of coarsely ground coffee.
-The water slowly makes its way through the coffee absorbing the flavours and falls through a filter into a carafe.
+The water slowly makes its way through the coffee absorbing the flavors and falls through a filter into a carafe.

-Top 5 Cold Brew Coffee Makers 2020
+Best Cold Brew Coffee Makers

-Toddy Cold Brew System– Easiest to use
+Toddy Cold Brew System- Large Capacity

-Takeya Deluxe - Best Value for Money
+Takeya Cold Brew- Best Value for Money

-The Takeya Deluxe is a great entry level option.
-This maker has a simple and attractive design and is a great size to fit in your fridge door.
-It is a bit different from the Oxo and Toddy as it has a mesh filter that is removed rather than a plug or valve that releases the brew.
+The Takeya Cold Brew coffee maker is a great entry-level option.
+This cold brew coffee maker has a simple design and is a great size to fit in your fridge door.
+It is a bit different from the Oxo and Toddy as it has a fine mesh filter that is removed, rather than a plug or valve that releases the brew.

 Hario Mizudashi- Best compact maker

-The Hario is a very similar design to the Takeya with the main difference being it is made of glass rather than plastic.
-The glass carafe helps eliminate the absorption of flavours.
+The Hario Mizudashi cold brew maker has a very similar design to the Takeya, with the main difference being that it is made of glass rather than plastic.
+The glass carafe helps eliminate the absorption of flavors.
 It has a sleek and compact design that will easily fit in your fridge door.

 Cuisinart Automatic Cold Brew- Best for a quick fix

-The Cuisinart is a bit special in that it can brew a batch of cold brew in 25 – 45 minutes!
+The Cuisinart cold brew coffee maker is a bit unique in that it can brew a batch of cold brew in 25 – 45 minutes!
 The machine speeds up the brewing process with a spinning chamber that agitates the coffee and water.
 It has 3 different strengths: Mild (25 min), Medium (35 min) or Bold (45 min).

 Yama Cold Brew Tower- Best for the coffee aficionado

 It drips ice cold water over grounds instead of immersing them.
 This allows the barista more control over the strength of the coffee.
 It is able to brew a batch of delicious cold brew in 6-8 hours.
+The Yama Tower makes around 6-8 cups of cold brew at a time.
 This is what every coffee fanatic would dream of having on their bench top!

 Ease of use

-How durable is the cold brew maker?
+How durable is the cold brew coffee maker?
 Is it made of glass or plastic?
 Will it stand up to years of use?

-Size of Maker
+Size of Cold brew coffee Maker

 What type of filters does it use?